 165. How far should governments go to prevent their citizens from causing harm to themselves?

 166. Would the world be a better or worse place if everyone looked the same?

-167. What should the role of a government be?
-What boundaries and limitations should it have?
+167. What do you think the role of a government should be?
+What boundaries and limitations should there be?

 168. Would a global government be a good or a bad thing?

 169. Could societies exist without a way to transfer value (i.e. without money or a barter system)?

-170. What will the economy of wealthy countries look like in 50 to 100 years?
+170. What will the economy of the wealthiest nations look like in 50 to 100 years?

 171. Does revolution replace one bureaucracy with another?

-172. If all humans want the same basic things, why is there so much violence and strife between people?
+172. If all humans want the same simple things, why is there so much violence within societies?

-173. Is the cultural trend of individualism and the rejection of collectivism a beneficial or detrimental trend?
+173. Is the cultural trend of individualism and the rejection of collectivism a positive or damaging trend?

 174. Is the violent overthrow of power ever justified?